chitundu/RomanNumerals/README.md

 # Roman to Interger Converter
-a RomanNumeral class aand a convert_roman_to_integer function to convert Roman numerals to integers.
+The code need to have a RomanNumeral class and a convert_roman_to_integer function to convert Roman numerals to integers.
 The code includes validation to ensure the input Roman numerals are valid.

 Here's a brief overview of how the code works: